Send the link below via email or IMCopy

 and track their own

 Everyone picks up 'labels' in life from what others tell them or what they think of themselves.
-It is too easy for one of our Campers personality to be hidden by becoming known as "that sick kid" or "that kid with the sick sibling".
-At Camp we remind them of all the amazing things they can do.
+It is too easy for one of our Campers to believe their identity is based on being 'the ill child' or "that person with the sick sibling".
+At Camp we remind them of all the amazing things they can do and that they are not defined by the illness that has affected their life.
 We do this using

 "Specific Positive Labels".